pawel-napieracz/cordova-plugin-onegini/docs/public/installation.md

-# Onegini Cordova Plugin

-This Cordova plugin is a wrapper around the Onegini Mobile SDK so the SDK functionalities can be used in Cordova.

-For detailed documentation please visit: [https://docs.onegini.com/public/cordova-plugin/](https://docs.onegini.com/public/cordova-plugin/)

 ## Installing the plugin

 Before you install the plugin make sure that you have access to the Onegini Artifactory repository.
 If you don't have access please contact Onegini Support.